 What should you do if you suspect someone is being abused?
 Simply, call the police (dial 101).
 This is not a matter for the Parish or the Safeguarding Officer or even the Diocese.
 They will be called in to assist, no doubt, but the most important thing is the safety of the vulnerable.
 Naturally, the Diocese or your Safeguarding Officer will happily give advice if you ask.

 If you are beginning work with young people or vulnerable adults (examples might be as a catechist, an adult altar server, an extraordinary minister of Holy Communion taking Communion to the sick, an active member of the SVP, Scout leader etc.) then you need a DBS check.
 Please get in touch with our Safeguarding Officer, who will arrange it with you.

-The Diocesan Officer is Philip Wright.
-He is a Christian but not a Catholic, and is a former police officer.
-He is therefore very well positioned to be objective and knowledgable.
+The Diocesan Officer is Angela McGrory a former police officer.
+She is therefore very well positioned to be objective and knowledgable.

 Arundel and Brighton Safeguarding Office

 The St Philip Howard Centre, 4 Southgate Drive